 Dissociated Voices, Graz 2000 (Original source foto by J. Klammer, edited by B. Gal)

-Dissociated Voices takes as its theme the creation of private listening situations in a public exhibition space.
-Five modified plastic barrels are hung from various points on the ceiling.
-The hollow bodies acoustically separate the interior and exterior spaces as well as visually isolating the listener.
-On the underside of each object is a circular hole; when one holds one's head inside, a light sensor switches on the sound from two speakers hidden in the barrels.
-A light source illuminates the interior space of the barrel from above.
-The remaining exhibition space is dark, so that to the "external viewer" the "listener" seems to fuse with the object; the lighting and his motionless listening position transforms him into a visual component of the installation.
-The compositions integrated in Dissociated Voices originate from the work series bestimmung new york, which consists of 15 voice sculptures based on sound recordings in 15 languages.
+Dissociated Voices takes as its theme the creation of private listening situations within a public (exhibition) space.
+The Intermedia Installation consits of five modified plastic barrels hung from the ceiling of the exhibition space.
+The hollow objects separate the interior and exterior space acoustically, as well as visually isolating the listener (i.e. audionaut) from the surrounding environment.
+Each object has a circular hole on the bottom side; when sticking one's head inside the object, a light sensor activates the sound (two speakers hidden within the barrel).
+A light source illuminates the barrel from within.
+The remaining exhibition space is dark, thus for 'external observers' the 'listener' seems to fuse with the object.
+The light situation and the his motionless listening position transforms the 'audionauts' into visual components of the installation.
+Compositions presented in conjunction with Dissociated Voices originate from the work series bestimmung new york, a series of 15 voice sculptures based on sound recordings in 15 languages.

 ...